-The investment is structured to generate its primary financial return from both the trees and the carbon units and achieve the following -
+The investment is structured to generate its primary financial return (from the Trees), and then conclude following -

-- 1. sale of carbon units generated from post-1989 forest trees; - 2. harvest of the post-1989 forest trees to the extent harvest has not been limited by the sale of carbon units attributable to the trees, or alternatively it is financially viable to purchase carbon units to enable harvest of the trees: - 3. the completion of harvest of the pre-1990 forest trees; - 4. distribution of the harvest proceeds to Investors (net of all harvest costs): - 5. the sale of any other saleable assets (such as standing timber or replanted trees); - 6. at the conclusion of the Investment, the sale of the land and distribution of the proceeds to Investors (net of all costs); and - 7. then the winding up of the partnership and distribution of any remaining cash to Investors.
+- 1. the completion of harvest of the Trees and distribution of the harvest proceeds to Investors (net of all harvest costs); and - 2. the sale of the Land and distribution of the proceeds to Investors (net of all costs); and - 3. the sale of any other saleable assets (such as the replanted Trees), then the winding up of the partnership and distribution of any remaining cash to Investors.

-To meet resource consent conditions, and ETS and other legal requirements, the harvested land may be replanted whilst harvest is on-going and prior to the sale of the land.
-In this event the land will be sold together with these areas of replanted trees and the sale price will reflect this.
+To meet resource consent, Emission Trading Scheme, and other legal requirements, the harvested Land may be replanted whilst harvest is on-going and prior to the sale of the Land.
+In this event the Land will be sold together with these areas of replanted Trees and the sale price will reflect this.